 Digital Painting Gallery + Tips & Resources

 Digital painting is a skill I first learned during my training as a scientific illustrator.
 As I transitioned away from being a "SciViz" (science visualization) professional, digital painting became more of a tool for creative expression and play.
-These days I (digitally) paint for fun, though I'd love to find a way to make it a part of the work I'm doing now.
+These days I occasionally (digitally) paint for fun.

-I'm writing this post to share a little bit about my journey in learning how to paint, including tips and resources for those of you who are interested in picking up the digital paintbrush yourselves.
+I'm writing this post to share a little bit about my journey in learning how to paint, including tips and resources for those of you who are interested in picking up the digital paintbrush.

 Tip #1: Keep a sketchbook & draw from life.